CENTRAL INFORMATION COMMISSION

 - CIC entertains complaints and appeals pertaining to offices, financial institutions, public sector undertakings, etc., under the Central Government and the Union Territories.

 - To contain corruption

-- To enhance people’s participation in democratic process.
+- To enhance people’s participation in the democratic process.

 - Consists of a Chief Information Commissioner and not more than ten Information Commissioners.

-- Appointed by the President on the recommendation of a committee consisting of —
+- Appointed by the PRESIDENT OF INDIA on the recommendation of a committee consisting of —

 - Prime Minister as Chairperson,